-The human brain is not hardwired to be good at investing.
-Emotions and biases can cloud your judgment and prompt you to make investment decisions that are counterproductive or even dangerous.
-Take the time to manage your emotions otherwise, they will manage you.
+- The human brain is not hardwired to be good at investing.

+- Emotions and biases can cloud

+- your judgment and prompt you

+- to make investment decisions

+- that are counterproductive or

+- even dangerous.
+Take the time

+- to manage your emotions-

+- otherwise, they will manage you.

 If you aren't able to shut out the noise, the sheer volume of voices and choices can buffet and bemuse you.
-Worse yet, being distracted by the hubbub increases your vulnerability to committing one of seven common investment mistakes that can sabotage your portfolio and your future financial security.
+Worse yet, being distracted by the hubbub increases your vulnerability to committing one of the "seven deadly sins" of investing, seven common investment mistakes that can sabotage your portfolio and your future financial security.